Chances Are Your Work-Life Boundaries Are Not as Good as You Think

 Create a regular check-in with an accountability partner for support, feedback, and encouragement.

 Hire an executive coach.
-Given that the ultimate goal of coaching is personal change, the process uses essential questions and client-centered critical thinking to invoke self-awareness and personal responsibility with work-life boundaries.
+Given that the ultimate goal of coaching is personal change, the process uses essential questions and client-centered critical thinking to invoke self-awareness and individual responsibility with work-life boundaries.

 Conclusion: Managing Work-Life Boundaries